neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

 3) Validate that the training commands are completed successfully by checking under the `./weights` directory for the trained weights.
    Upon success, the resulting directory structure should look like the following (a few directories are missing content for brevity):
 ```
-└── yolact
+└── Project_Directory
     ├── data
     │   ├── coco
     │   │   ├── annotations
     │   │   └── images
     │   └── scripts
-    ├── external
-    │   └── DCNv2
-    │       └── src
-    ├── layers
-    │   ├── functions
-    │   └── modules
-    ├── scripts
-    ├── utils
-    ├── web
-    │   ├── css
-    │   ├── dets
-    │   └── scripts
     └── weights
         ├── darknet53.pth
         └── yolact_darknet53_54_800000.pth
  ```

-You are ready to use the weights at `yolact/weights/yolact_darknet53_54_800000.pth` with the Neural Magic recipes to create a sparsified model.
+You are ready to use the weights at `./weights/yolact_darknet53_54_800000.pth` with the Neural Magic recipes to create a sparsified model.
 You can also download this baseline, pre-trained checkpoint directly from the [SparseZoo UI](https://sparsezoo.neuralmagic.com/models/cv%2Fsegmentation%2Fyolact-darknet53%2Fpytorch%2Fdbolya%2Fcoco%2Fbase-none), or pass its model stub directly to the `--resume` argument while invoking the training script.
 ## Applying a Recipe